wzieba/KMM-in-exsiting-project-template/README.md

 - Default KMM project created by Android Studio wizard
 - CI workflows based on Github Actions.
 It builds and tests both Android and iOS variants parallelly
 - Release configuration based on Cocoapods (iOS) and Jitpack (Android)
+- Automated dependency update via Dependabot and Mergify (optional, only Mergify is enabled for a repository)

 ## Setup
 After creating repository based on this template, several steps are required in order to publish artifacts for further usage in native codebases: